BenOvermyer/benovermyer.com/content/page/about.md

 ## Personal Specifics

 __Politics:__ Politics goes [well beyond labels](http://www.the-american-interest.com/2016/02/17/the-seven-habits-of-highly-depolarizing-people/) for the discerning fan of democracy and the human condition.
+But, within the American context, you could consider me a pragmatic progressive.

 __Religion:__ I identify greatly with this quote attributed to late Czech statesman Václav Havel: